multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 User experience change: In the email adapter, a new **Transfer** button appears when an agent views an assigned email.

+For more information, see [Let agents transfer email sessions to a queue](https://docs.cloud.google.com/contact-center/ccai-platform/docs/let-agents-transfer-email-sessions-to-a-queue).

 ### Feature

 **Virtual agent to virtual agent direct chat transfers**

 You can configure Dialogflow payloads to transfer chat sessions from one virtual agent directly to another virtual agent, using the destination virtual agent's agent ID.

+For more information, see [Virtual agent to virtual agent direct transfer](https://docs.cloud.google.com/contact-center/ccai-platform/docs/va-to-va-transfers#va-to-va-direct-transfer).

 ### Feature